NLnetLabs/rpki-doc/source/about/terminology.rst

 considered "RPKI Valid", if it isn't it is "RPKI Invalid".
 If nothing can be said about the validity of the route, it is considered "RPKI NotFound".

-Only a ROA that has passed cryptographic verification – i.e. a *Valid ROA* – can make a BGP route "RPKI Valid" or "RPKI Invalid".
+Only a ROA that has passed cryptographic verification – i.e. a *Validated ROA* – can make a BGP route "RPKI Valid" or "RPKI Invalid".